How to design large, full-width hero images for landing pages

 What should a hero image include?

-At its core, a successful hero area combines three elements: a striking, high-quality image; clear, concise copy; and a persuasive call-to-action.
-Thoughtfully considering each of these will result in a better, more informative hero that compels visitors into action.
+At its core a successful hero area combines three elements: a striking and high-quality image, concise copy, and a call-to-action.

-Humans are visual creatures.
-We love big, beautiful images flashed against our retinas.
-But more than that, we love big, beautiful images that make sense and give us context.
+Customers love big, beautiful images that provide context.
 Your hero can include anything from lookbook photography to illustrated artwork to video, but if it’s “just pretty,” it isn’t going to resonate.
-Instead, choose something meaningful that says something about who you are and the experience you want your customers to have.
+Instead, choose something meaningful that says something about who your brand is and the experience you want your customers to have.

-Your CTA is the action you want your visitor to take, and your entire hero image should be geared towards persuading them to take that action.
-Typically, a CTA takes the form of a prominent link or button that explains what you want the visitor to do.
-“SHOP NOW”, “LEARN MORE”, and the dead simple “BUY” are examples you’ve no doubt seen before.
-There’s no definitive answer for which phrase, colour or size works best, but keeping things simple, bold, and “above the fold” have all been proven to increase conversions.
-It’s also crucial that you test and optimize your CTAs to make sure they’re working as hard as possible.
+There’s no definitive answer for which phrase, colour, or size will work best in each online store, but keeping things simple, bold, and “above the fold” have all been proven to increase conversions.
+It’s also crucial that you test and optimize your calls to action to make sure they’re working as hard as possible.

 No Sriracha fan could say no to this rousing Sriracha2Go CTA.